HomeHow Litigation Costs Behave > Why cost outcomes can arise without error

 (3-minute read)

-Each decision along the way may have appeared reasonable.
+Each decision along the way may appear reasonable.

-Each response may have aligned with the information then available.
+Each response may align with the information available at the time.

 There is often no clear point at which something “went wrong”.

-At each point, attention is directed to the immediate issue.
+At each stage, attention is directed to the immediate issue.

-Timeframes are set by procedural requirements and external developments.
+Timeframes are shaped by procedural requirements and external developments.

 Clients provide instructions.